The 2023 rate and tax-supported operating and capital budgets were deemed approved by City Council on February 15.

 Waterfront Revitalization Initiative

-Waterfront Revitalization Initiative IconThe Waterfront Revitalization Initiative is a 25 to 30 year project, in coordination with the three orders of government that will leverage an investment of $1.5 billion ($500 million City share) to provides funding for projects that focus on public investment in infrastructure, roads, parks and public spaces, community facilities, brownfield remediation, and building sustainable communities.
+Waterfront Revitalization Initiative IconThe Waterfront Revitalization Initiative is a 25 to 30 year project, in coordination with the three orders of government that will leverage an investment of $1.5 billion ($500 million City share) to fund projects that focus on public investment in infrastructure, roads, parks and public spaces, community facilities, brownfield remediation and building sustainable communities.

 Waterfront Revitalization Initiative Budget Note